 The forces model is widely used in a cross range of industry sectors to understand the external threats that can impact your business sustainability in a long run.
 In other words, it has a direct influence on the business competitiveness and potential profitability based on the employment of Porter’s 5 forces.

-In this article, we are going to explore each element of Porter’s five forces, and we also make a deep analysis on how the forces model can help your business to figure out the strengths and weaknesses within the industry.
+In this article, we are going to explore each element of Porter’s five forces, and we also make a deep analysis of how the forces model can help your business to figure out the strengths and weaknesses within the industry.
 Lastly, the real case study of Chevron’s porter’s five forces model will be used as an example to further give more clarification for our readers.

 Porter’s 5 Forces Definition

 The forces model was founded by Michiel Porter, a professor at Havard Business School.
-He aimed to create this tool is to identify the competitive landscape surrounding the company, which allows determining the industry attractiveness and competitive advantages.
-Since it was the first inception, it has been widely used as part of business strategy by almost every business in the world.
+He aimed to create this tool to identify the competitive landscape surrounding the company, which allows for determining the industry attractiveness and competitive advantages.
+Since it was first inception, it has been widely used as part of business strategy by almost every business in the world.

 In particular, every business leader uses Porter’s 5 forces as a part of strategy technique analysis to highlight competitiveness within the industry and identify the organization’s weaknesses and strengths.
-The following five elements of the forces model are
+The following five elements of the forces model are.

 - Rivalry Among Existing Competitors